 Setting up a Home with No Furniture

-Moving is expensive, but moving into a place when you don’t have any furniture is a financial nightmare.
+Moving is expensive, but moving into a place when you don’t have any furniture can definitely be a financial nightmare.
 After installing a new central air-conditioning unit a new flooring throughout the house in the weeks before I moved in, by the time my moving date came I was strapped for cash.
 Even if couches and other basic furniture were not months back-ordered, I would’ve had to wait to purchase new furniture until I financially recovered a bit from the costs of the move, buying the house, and minor renovations.

 How I found CORT furniture outlet